Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 Although numerous FER datasets exist, only a few feature in-the-wild facial images.
 By considering factors such as popularity, number of expression labels, and annotation methods, we selected four datasets for our study: AffectNet~\cite{mollahosseini2017affectnet}, Fer2013~\cite{goodfellow2013challenges}, RAF-DB~\cite{li2017reliable}, and ExpW~\cite{zhang2018facial}.
 All these datasets include at least six Ekman~\cite{ekman1971constants} basic expression labels, including Happy, Sad, Surprise, Fear, Disgust, Anger, plus Neutral, manually annotated by annotators.

 AffectNet is the largest in-the-wild FER dataset, comprising nearly 1 million images, with half of them manually annotated.
-It includes eight expressions (seven basic expressions plus Contempt), continuous labels (valence-arousal), and additional metadata.
+It includes eight expressions (six basic expressions, plus Contempt and Neutral), continuous labels (valence-arousal), and additional metadata, reflecting the broader duality between categorical and dimensional emotion representations explored in affective computing~\cite{hosseini2024deep}.
 Fer2013 contains approximately 36K images, divided into 29K training samples and 3.5K validation samples.
 However, its small image size (40$\times$40 pixels) and grayscale color representation pose limitations.
 RAF-DB provides both single-label and compound-label subsets, with around 30K facial images and facial landmark annotations.
 The compound-labeling approach in RAF-DB results in 19 expressions, including the seven basic expressions and 12 compound expressions such as Happily-Surprise and Sadly-Angry.
 Finally, ExpW is a large-scale FER dataset, featuring over 90K manually annotated facial images.
 We utilize these datasets in our study to train and evaluate our models.